Peggy Jackson

-Frances Anne "Peggy" Jackson (born 1951) is a former Archdeacon of Llandaff.
+Frances Anne "Peggy" Jackson (born 1951) was Archdeacon of Llandaff from 2009 to 2021.

 She was educated at Somerville College, Oxford and became a chartered accountant.
 She was ordained deacon in 1987 and priest in 1994.
 After a curacy in Ilkeston she held incumbencies in Hemel Hempstead and Mortlake until her appointment as Archdeacon.
 She was collated on 31 May 2009.
 She retired on 31 July 2021.